-This warm-up works best before starting the vocabulary section.
+This warm-up works best before starting the Vocabulary section.
 Write on the board: 'Travel and Tourism'.
 Ask everyone to write down 10 words they associate with this topic.
 Allow 1 minute to 90 seconds.
 Students get together in small groups and compare their lists.
-Ask them to think of some categories into which the words could be divided (for example, if they've written down train, car, plane, those words belong to the category 'means of transport').
-You may wish to write some of the suggested categories on the board if you are moving on to the vocabulary section in the book.
+Ask them to think of some categories into which the words could be divided.
+You may wish to write some of the suggested categories on the board.